zenustech/zeno/docs/CONTRIBUTING.md

 Please take some time to fill the template completely, this help us understand your problem easier.
 Therefore *you get a better answer, faster*, thanks for your support!

+## Usage Tips

+The GitHub issue tracker is for *bug reports* and *features requests* for the Zeno project, and on-topic comments and follow-ups to them.
+It is not for general discussion, general support or for any other purpose.

+Issue titles are important.
+It's not usually helpful to write a title like `bug report` or `issue with Zeno` or even pasting an error message.
+Spend a minute to come up with a consise summary of the problem.
+This helps with management of issues, with triage, and above all with searching.

+## Attach the console output

 For bug reports, the *console output* is very helpful to us, make sure you attach it if possible.

 Hint: you may use triple back quotes to insert pretty-shown code (for console output) like this: